 Only the ninth Costa Rican Oscar submission, “Land of Ashes” is the feature debut for writer-director Sofia Quiros Ubeda, who based the film on characters and themes she first explored in the 2017 short “Selva.”
 Smachleen Gutierrez, who also appeared in that short, stars as a young teenager coping with loss in an environment where the natural and supernatural seem to mingle.
 The film premiered in the Critics Week section at Cannes in 2019.

 In Ivan-Goran Vitez’s blackly satiric third feature, a divorced father shows up at his daughter’s school with a birthday cake and a rife, taking a class of 9-year-olds hostage because he thinks it’s the only way to spend time with her.
 The film explores a variety of social issues as corrupt politicians and journalists get involved with and try to capitalize on the crisis.

 Yasmani Guerrero stars as the 19th-century Cuban poet Julian del Casal in this biographical drama that covers the writer’s work, personal life and political activism against the Spanish rule of his country.

 Director: Agnieszka Holland

 Polish-born director Agnieszka Holland has represented Poland twice in the Oscar race, landing a nomination for 2011’s “In Darkness,” but this is the first time a film of hers has been submitted by the Czech Republic.
-Ivan Trojan stars as Jan Mikolasek, a Czech healer who used plant-based remedies successfully for years but was accused of being a fraud and eventually jailed after the 1957 death of the Czech president he had been treating.
-The film premiered at the Berlin Film Festival and was part of the lineup of the Telluride Film Festival, which did not take place.
+In this sleek, decades-spanning drama based on (but fictionalized from) real events, Ivan Trojan stars as Jan Mikolasek, a Czech healer who used plant-based remedies successfully for years but was accused of being a fraud and eventually jailed after the 1957 death of the Czech president he had been treating.
+The film premiered at the Berlin Film Festival and was in the lineup of the Telluride Film Festival, which did not take place.

 Director: Paul Venegas